Welcome to today's edition of the Rush 24-7 podcast.

 They have acted like terrorists.

-How about Big Cis?
+How about big cis?

-Does anybody remember Big Cis?
+Does anybody remember big cis?

-Janet Napolitano had to apologize for offending veterans after the Department of Homeland Security targeted them for right wing extremism.
+Janet Napolitano had to apologize for offending veterans after the Department of Homeland Security targeted them for right-wing extremism.

-Shortly after, I think it was uh again 2010, maybe late in 2009, the Department of Homeland Security issued a report warning law enforcement groups to be very wary of certain groups who were likely to commit domestic terrorism.
+Shortly after, I think it was again 2010, maybe late in 2009, the Department of Homeland Security issued a report warning law enforcement groups to be very wary of certain groups who were likely to commit domestic terrorism.

-Various right wing groups, right wing extremists concerned about illegal immigration, abortion, increasing federal power, and restriction on firearms.
+And the groups that she named included veterans returning home from combat, various right-wing groups, right-wing extremists concerned about illegal immigration, abortion, increasing federal power, and restriction on firearms.

 Is it any wonder the IRS would follow suit?